U.S. EPA moves to curb state powers to deny permits for energy projects

-WASHINGTON (Reuters) - U.S. Environmental Protection Agency chief Andrew Wheeler will sign a rule on Monday that would limit state powers to block pipelines, coal terminals and other energy infrastructure projects, according to two people familiar with the process.
+WASHINGTON (Reuters) - U.S. Environmental Protection Agency chief Andrew Wheeler signed a rule on Monday limiting state powers to block pipelines, coal terminals and other energy infrastructure projects, setting up a fight with some Democratic governors who say Washington is stripping their ability to protect their states’ interests.

 The move comes as the Trump administration grows increasingly frustrated with left-leaning states like California and Washington that it says have misused their authority under the U.S. Clean Water Act to halt fossil fuel projects.